Subscribe to updates

 Central Sub-Area Planning Committee - Monday, 12th January, 2026 10.00 am

-The Central Sub-Area Planning Committee of Cornwall Council met on Monday 12 January 2026 to consider several planning applications.
-The committee granted delegated authority for the approval of a community convenience store in St Agnes, subject to conditions and the completion of a Section 106 Agreement.
-They also approved applications for a coffee outlet in St Columb Major and a residential development in Lostwithiel, and granted Permission in Principle for two residential developments in Fraddon.
+The Central Sub-Area Planning Committee of Cornwall Council met on Monday 12 January 2026 to discuss planning applications.
+The committee resolved to grant delegated authority for the approval of a community convenience store in St Agnes, subject to conditions and the completion of a Section 106 Agreement.
+They also noted the Appeals Report.

 Community Convenience Store Approved in St Agnes

-The committee granted delegated authority to the Service Director for Planning & Housing to approve the erection of a community convenience store, access, vehicle parking, and landscaping at Land South West of Penwinnick Farm, Penwinnick Road, St Agnes1.
-This decision was made subject to conditions outlined in the report and the completion of a Section 106 Agreement to secure an off-site Biodiversity Net Gain2 payment.
+The committee granted delegated authority to the Service Director for Planning & Housing (Chief Planning Officer) to approve application PA25/02531 for the erection of a community convenience store, access, vehicle parking, and landscaping at Land South West of Penwinnick Farm, Penwinnick Road, St Agnes, Cornwall.
+This decision is subject to conditions outlined in the report and the completion of a Section 106 Agreement to secure an off-site Biodiversity Net Gain payment.
 Delegated authority was also granted to refuse the application if the Section 106 Agreement is not completed within three months, or an agreed extension period.
-An additional condition was added requiring the car port to be fully constructed before the retail unit comes into use.
+An additional condition regarding the car port construction was also stipulated.

 Appeals Report Noted

-The committee noted the Appeals Report, which detailed appeals lodged and decided between 3 November 2025 and 28 November 2025.
+The committee also noted the Appeals Report, which provided information on appeals lodged and decided between 3 November and 28 November 2025.

 Attendees